Chopta Travel Guide / Itinerary

 Cottages and Guesthouses

-Chopta offers several cozy cottages and guesthouses nestled amidst lush meadows.
+Chopta offers several cosy cottages and guesthouses nestled amidst lush meadows.
 These stays provide basic amenities, warm meals, and stunning mountain views.
 They are ideal for trekkers preparing for the Chopta Tungnath Chandrashila trek, offering easy access to trailheads early in the morning.

 Camping Options